KevinGoncalo/win11-entra-intune-registration/README.md

-# Windows 11 Entra ID & Intune Registration – Portfolio Version
+# Windows 11 Post Install Device Registration with Microsoft Entra ID & Intune

 ## Overview
-This project demonstrates post-install Windows 11 device registration into Microsoft Entra ID and Intune without domain join or device wipe.
-It mirrors real-world cloud-first onboarding scenarios used in SMB and enterprise environments where devices arrive preinstalled and must be secured, standardized, and managed via MDM.
+This project demonstrates post install Windows 11 device registration into Microsoft Entra ID and Intune without domain join or device wipe.
+It mirrors real-world cloud-first onboarding scenarios where devices arrive with Windows 11 preinstalled and are initially configured with a local admin account.

-I chose registration as opposed to join because in my current role we receive new devices with Windows 11 pre-installed and a local admin account.
-I'm aware that at scale in an enterprise environment it would be more common to join devices as opposed to register.
-However, this scenario also simulates registering an employee device in a BYOD situation.
+I chose device registration instead of full join because this reflects how devices are handled in my current role and in common BYOD scenarios.
+While full Entra ID join is more common at enterprise scale, registration is still used when devices need cloud identity and Intune management without reimaging.

-The purpose of this project is to offer proof of my understanding of cloud-first identity work flows.
-As well as demonstrating my ability to thoroughly and accurately document technical procedures.
+The purpose of this project is to demonstrate my understanding of cloud first identity workflows and my ability to accurately document technical procedures.

 ---